Abibubble/ms3-the-bar-blade/README.md

 ## Deployment
 ### Initial Deployment
-This site was deployed to GitHub Pages by following these steps:
+This site was deployed to Heroku by following these steps:

-1. Login or Sign Up to [GitHub](https://www.github.com).
-2. Create a new repository named "ms3-the-bar-blade".
-3. Heroku needs to be told what the requirements are for this project, so go into your GitPod terminal, and create files to explain the requirements by using the following commands:
+1. Heroku needs to be told what the requirements are for this project, so go into your GitPod terminal, and create files to explain the requirements by using the following commands:
     * `pip3 freeze --local > requirements.txt`
     * `echo web: python run.py > Procfile` - Ensure there is no blank line after the contents of this file
-4. Push these changes to your repository.
+2. Push these changes to your repository.
-5. Ensure you have a .gitignore file in your repository, and if not, create one.
+3. Ensure you have a .gitignore file in your repository, and if not, create one.
-6. Add `env.py` and `__pycache__/` into your .gitignore file, and save the file.
+4. Add `env.py` and `__pycache__/` into your .gitignore file, and save the file.
 This is to avoid any sensitive information being added into your repository.
-7. Create an env.py file, and add the following information to it, updating the '## x ##' values with your own values:
+5. Create an env.py file, and add the following information to it, updating the '## x ##' values with your own values:

 ``` python
 import os